Caio-Nogueira/go-todo/README.md

-# Project Name
+Go TO-DO List tracking application
-This is a Go project that does X, Y, and Z.
+This is a simple Go API that consumes a PostgreSql database

 ## Getting Started
 To get started with this project, you'll need to do the following: